 Testing the Particle System

-The test should verify two main goals.
+>>HEREThe test should verify two main goals.
 First, the implemented particle system is capable of generating visually pleasant effects.
 Second, the particles are handled correctly by being properly created, destroyed and behaving as expected.
 The test case is based mainly on the previous project with a new _createParticle() function that is called when the Q key is pressed.
 The _createParticle() function implemented in the my_game_main.js file creates particles with pseudo random behaviors as listed in the following.

 function _createParticle(atX, atY) {